-- The message makes no sense. - Two characters or less, unless the situation stated above.
+- The message makes no sense. - The response consists of only one character.

 Foundation Question 2

 There are 10 marks for Content + 6 marks for Quality of language (16 marks in total).

 Candidates write approximately 30 characters in total about four different bullet points.
 All bullet points are compulsory and must be covered, but there is no need for equal coverage of the bullets.